The Real Estate M&A and Private Equity Review: Denmark

 In respect of a property, a share purchase agreement will usually contain a representation and warranty to the fact that the company owns and has full and unrestricted title to the property in question.
 Similarly, an asset purchase agreement usually contains a representation and warranty to the fact that the seller has such ownership and title to the property.

 Both share and asset purchase agreements generally contain representations and warranties with regard to a property.
 Typically, these include that the seller represents and warrants that the property is free from all material encumbrances, easements and mortgage deeds other than as set out in the purchase agreement.
-Further, they may require that all due payments relating to the properties have been paid at the time of closing, including property taxes, and that all lease agreements relating to the properties have been disclosed and are legally binding.
+Furthermore, they may require that all due payments relating to the properties have been paid at the time of closing, including property taxes, and that all lease agreements relating to the properties have been disclosed and are legally binding.

 With respect to the property in question, it is customary for the seller to represent that, to the seller's knowledge, its construction and utilisation is in accordance with applicable law and also that it is built in accordance with all regional and local development plans applicable to the property as well as easements registered on the property, and that there are no hidden defects.